ik1g19/NotesGardenArchive/content/notes/Uni Content/Foundations of Comp Sci/Foundations of Comp Sci.md

 	- P97.
 Linear Independence and Vector Spaces
 	- P101.
 Eigenvalues and Eigenvectors
 	- P103.
 The Determinant
 	- P106.
-Linear Dependenc of Vectors Obtained by Matrix Action
+Linear Dependence of Vectors Obtained by Matrix Action
 	- P112.
 Finding the Eigenvectors and Eigenvalues of a 2x2 Matrix
 	- P116.
 Eigenvectors and Eigenvalues of a 3x3 Matrix
 	- P122.
 Inverse Matrices, Column Space and Null Space